 Each milestone your incredible child reaches is miraculous, but, as I know from experience: it can be a long, hard road to achieve these milestones, and a challenging one, too.

-Books for Autistic & Neurodiverse Children Have Numerous Benefits, But Where are these Much Needed Stories?!
+Neurodiverse & Autism Books for Children Have Numerous Benefits, But Where are these Much Needed Stories?!

-Stories have always been a prominent part of our world, but after my little one’s stroke, finding books featuring neurodiverse children became a priority for me to share with my sweet boy.
+Stories have always been a prominent part of our world, but after my little one’s stroke, finding autism books for kids became a priority for me to share with my sweet boy.

 It was frustrating to discover that the amazing parents and therapists I met on our journey simply didn’t have stories to read to their children or patients featuring autistic or neurodiverse children.
 There were so few books that weren’t didactic but nonetheless conveyed the hard days and small wins of a child with unique needs.